Yutarop/ros-mcp/README.md

 - **MCP Server** ([`ros-general.py`](https://github.com/Yutarop/ros-mcp/blob/main/ros-general.py)): A Python-based server that implements the MCP.
 It processes natural language input, maps it to ROS commands, and communicates with the socket server.
-To enable inter-node communication between the MCP server and the local ROS environment, both must be configured with the same `ROS_DOMAIN_ID` on the same local network.
+To enable node communication between the MCP server and the local ROS environment, both must be configured with the same `ROS_DOMAIN_ID` on the same local network.

 ## Getting Started
 #### Requirements